Women's football

 Football culture in England

-Money and competitiveness aside, England's footballing culture is also a factor to consider.
-A few weeks ago, the English team gathered more than 60,000 people at Wembley for the match against the Spanish team.
+Money and competitiveness aside, England's football culture is also a factor to consider.
+A few weeks ago, the English national team gathered more than 60,000 people at Wembley for the match against the Spanish national team.

 Cargando